canjs/canjs/map/setter/setter.md

 the `ATTRNAME` property.

-By providing a function that takes the raw data and returns a form useful for JavaScript, we can make our observes automatically convert data.
+By providing a function that takes the raw data and returns a form useful for JavaScript, we can make our maps automatically convert data.

 	var Contact = can.Map.extend({
 		setBirthday : function(raw){